-- 6.2.1 The wider Site is 5.5 ha in area and current land use comprises areas of brownfield land, hardstanding car park and metalled roads. - 6.2.2 The Site is 1.57ha in area and currently comprises car parking, associated hardstanding and metalled roads. - 6.2.3 As established in Section 3, the Site is predominantly hardstanding/impermeable area underlain by pebbly and gravelly sandstone.
-Although the underlying bedrock may offer some permeability, the predominant surface hardstanding means that drainage is predominantly via overland flow to the existing surface water drainage network with diffuse discharge to the Queens dock from Plot 2. - 6.2.4 Existing Site drainage has been determined through a culvert tracing survey conducted in July 2017 (Appendix 7) and described at length in Section 3. - 6.2.5 The topographic survey (Appendix 7) show a drain/gully, with a north-east to south-west orientation, within the centre of Plot 4 and northern area of Plot 3.
-Gully elevations within Plot 4 range from 7.24 mAOD at the eastern extent to 7.22 mAOD at the western extent, indicating positive drainage to the surface water network within Keel Wharf (Drawing 008 and Appendix 7).
-The gully shown to be located within the northern area of Plot 3, has elevations ranging between 7.38 mAOD at the western extent to 7.16 mAOD at the eastern extent., which indicates positive drainage to the surface water sewer located within Monarchs Quay. - 6.2.6 No formal drainage is shown within Plot 2 with surface water diffusely discharging to Queens Dock. - 6.2.7 The existing surface water drainage network (Drawing 008), located within the wider Site, appears to have been developed as part of ongoing upgrades to the wider Site in preparation for development.
-The survey determined that the wider Site has separate surface water and foul systems that are located within the road network and connect to the public sewer network on the wider Site southern boundary (Kings Parade).
+- 6.2.1 The wider Site is 5.5 ha in area and current land use comprises areas of brownfield land, hardstanding car park and metalled roads. - 6.2.2 The Site is 0.64ha in area and currently comprises car parking, associated hardstanding and metalled roads. - 6.2.3 As established in Section 3, the Site is predominantly hardstanding/impermeable area underlain by pebbly and gravelly sandstone.
+Although the underlying bedrock may offer some permeability, the predominant surface hardstanding means that drainage is predominantly via overland flow to the existing surface water drainage network with diffuse discharge to the Queens dock from Plot 2 without any formal drainage network routing this flow. - 6.2.4 Existing Site drainage has been determined through a culvert tracing survey conducted in July 2017 (Appendix 7) and described at length in Section 3. - 6.2.5 The topographic survey (Appendix 7) show a drain/gully, with a north-east to south-west orientation, within the centre of Plot 4.
+Gully elevations within Plot 4 range from 7.24 mAOD at the eastern extent to 7.22 mAOD at the western extent, indicating positive drainage to the surface water network within Keel Wharf (Drawing 008 and Appendix 7). - 6.2.6 The existing surface water drainage network (Drawing 008), located within the wider Site, appears to have been developed as part of ongoing upgrades to the wider Site in preparation for development.
+The survey determined that the wider Site has separate surface water and foul systems that are located within the road network and connect to the public sewer network on the wider Site southern boundary (Kings Parade). - 6.2.7 The survey shows the wider Site surface water drainage network connects to a Ø600mm surface water sewer within Half Tide Wharf before connection to a public Ø150mm surface water sewer (Appendix 5), located within Kings Parade, which subsequently discharges into the River Mersey via a ø1200mm flapped outfall.

-- 6.2.8 The survey shows the wider Site surface water drainage network connects to a ø600mm surface water sewer within Half Tide Wharf before connection to a public ø150mm surface water sewer (Appendix 5), located within Kings Parade, which subsequently discharges into the River Mersey via a ø1200mm flapped outfall. - 6.2.9 A query was raised with United Utilities to confirm the diameter of the receiving surface water sewer within Kings Parade.
-United utilities have confirmed that the diameter of the receiving surface water sewer (ø150mm) is the information held on record.
-(Appendix 5). - 6.2.10 A detailed CCTV sewer survey, proposed to be undertaken as part of the detailed design stage, will determine the exact dimensions of the receiving United utilities surface water sewer in Kings Parade. - 6.2.11 A pre-application enquiry has been submitted to United Utilities for confirmation of the connection to the public sewer network, connection agreements and permitted discharge rates from the wider Site existing network (Appendix 5). - 6.2.12 Based on the above, the United Utilities surface water sewer, located on Kings Parade, is currently receiving unattenuated runoff, at the brownfield rate from the wider Site, via the existing surface water drainage network and Ø600mm surface water sewer located on Half Tide Wharf. - 6.2.13 There is currently no foul water discharging from the undeveloped Site.
+- 6.2.8 A query was raised with United Utilities to confirm the diameter of the receiving surface water sewer within Kings Parade.
+United Utilities have confirmed that the diameter of the receiving surface water sewer (ø150mm) is the information held on record.
+(Appendix 5). - 6.2.9 A detailed CCTV sewer survey, proposed to be undertaken as part of the detailed design stage, will determine the exact dimensions of the receiving United utilities surface water sewer in Kings Parade. - 6.2.10 A pre-application enquiry has been submitted to United Utilities for confirmation of the connection to the public sewer network, connection agreements and permitted discharge rates from the wider Site existing network (Appendix 5). - 6.2.11 Based on the above, the United Utilities surface water sewer, located on Kings Parade, is currently receiving unattenuated runoff, at the brownfield rate from the wider Site, via the existing surface water drainage network and Ø600mm surface water sewer located on Half Tide Wharf. - 6.2.12 There is currently no foul water discharging from the undeveloped Site.